dd9jn/rfc4880bis/crypto-refresh.md

 These strings are of known, fixed length.
 They are represented in this document as `MPI(N octets of X)` where `N` is the expected length in octets of the octet string.

-For example, a five-octet opaque string (`MPI(5 octets of X)`) where `X` has the value `00 02 ee 19 00` would be represented on the wire as an MPI like so: `00 1a 02 ee 19 00`.
+For example, a five-octet opaque string (`MPI(5 octets of X)`) where `X` has the value `00 02 EE 19 00` would be represented on the wire as an MPI like so: `00 1A 02 EE 19 00`.

-To encode `X` to the wire format, we set the MPI's two-octet bit counter to the value of the highest set bit (bit 26, or 0x001a), and do not transfer the leading all-zero octet to the wire.
+To encode `X` to the wire format, we set the MPI's two-octet bit counter to the value of the highest set bit (bit 26, or 0x001A), and do not transfer the leading all-zero octet to the wire.

 To reverse the process, an implementation that knows this value has an expected length of 5 octets can take the following steps: